 I think a little bit of history is relevant, the Grangemouth Refinery started operating in 1924 and Grangemouth was the ideal location with the docks supporting the importing of crude oils from the Middle East, the abundant availability of flat land and crucially a skilled workforce was already here, one that had experience of shale oil refining.

 With this being the centenary year it really should be a time of great celebration.
-However, it’s been announced that refining oil in Grangemouth is to stop, possibly as soon as next year with the refinery being converted into a fuels import terminal – importing petrol, diesel, aviation fuel and kerosene into Scotland from ships arriving via the Firth of Forth.
+However, it’s been announced that refining oil in Grangemouth is to stop, possibly as soon as next year with the refinery being converted into a fuels import terminal – importing petrol, diesel, aviation fuel and kerosene into Scotland from ships arriving via the

+to understand.
 Firstly, if Grangemouth stops refining, then 400 jobs will be lost.
 These jobs are skilled, well paid and filled largely by local people.

 There then becomes the stark reality that these local workers would need to leave Grangemouth for work meaning many families also leaving the area.